jgdlyy123-arch/AIPR/README.md

 ---

-## AIPR-fire Extension: Adaptive Isometric Policy Regularization
+## AIPR Extension: Adaptive Isometric Policy Regularization

 This fork extends FIRE with **AIPR2** — a continuous, adaptive replacement for FIRE's discrete reinitialization.